beezwax/bbox-documentation/README.md

 ## [Native Python, JavaScript, & DuckDB Functions](https://github.com/beezwax/bbox-documentation/wiki/Native-Python,-JavaScript,-and-DuckDB-Functions)

-When using the `bBox_JavaScript`, `bBox_PythonExecute`, and `bBoxPythoneEval` functions bBox can add in a custom `fm` class to the environment for improved integration with FileMaker.
+When using the `bBox_JavaScript`, `bBox_PythonExecute`, or `bBoxPythoneEval` functions, bBox can add in a custom `fm` class to the environment for improved integration with FileMaker.
 DuckDB supports an `fmevaluate` function too.

 ***